hengenlab/neuraltoolkit/README.md

 plt.plot(d[0:10000])
 plt.show()

-# Get licker sample times from recording block/session
+# Get digital event sample times from recording block/session
-Get licker sample times from recording block/session can be also used to analyze other digital data too, except watchtower get_licker_sample_times(fl_list, channel_number, val=0, verbose=0) fl_list : file list of DigitalPanel_*.bin, same as sorting block
+Get digital event sample times from recording block/session can be also used to analyze other digital data too, except watchtower

+get_digital_event_sample_times(fl_list, channel_number, val=0, verbose=0)
+fl_list : file list of DigitalPanel_*.bin, same as sorting block
-          This works only for new digital binary files channel_number : channel number used to record licker data, (starts from zero) val : value to check, in case of licker it is 0 (default)
+          This works only for new digital binary files channel_number : channel number used to record digital event data, (starts from zero) val : value to check, in case if digital event is 0 (default)
 verbose: to print logs, default (off)

 returns:
-licker_sample_times : sample number when licker data was 0
-t_estart : Ecube time for first digital file nsamples : total number of samples in all DigitalPanel_*.bin files
+digital_event_sample_times : sample number when digital event data was 0 t_estart : Ecube time for first digital file nsamples : total number of samples in all DigitalPanel_*.bin files
            in fl_list

 For example:
 import glob
 import numpy as np
 import neuraltoolkit as ntk

 fn_dir = '/home/kbn/ABC1234/ABC1234_2021/'
 fl_list = np.sort(glob.glob(fn_dir + 'DigitalPanel_*.bin'))
 # for second block of sorting (12 hour blocks, each)